Skip to main content

 Although Gibraltar is part of the EU, it is outside the Community customs territory so is therefore treated as a non-EU country.

 Though the whole of Cyprus is part of the EU, goods from any area of Cyprus not under the effective control of the Government of the Republic of Cyprus are treated as non-EU imports.
-Croatia, Faeroe Islands, Greenland and Iceland are dealt with in the section below.
+Faroe Islands and Greenland are dealt with in the section below.

 Additional restrictions

-For certain protected species, additional restrictions may apply for products brought or sent from Andorra, Canary Islands, Channel Islands, Isle of Man, Liechtenstein, Norway, San Marino and Switzerland.
+For certain protected species, additional restrictions may apply for products brought or sent from Andorra, Canary Islands, Croatia, Iceland, Liechtenstein, Norway, San Marino and Switzerland.

 • caviar of sturgeon species: 125 grams per person